AngusMck/Smart-Luggage-Team-5_Fall_2022/README.md

 2. Weather app accurately displays weather for inputed city.

 ------------------------------ Tracking and Navigation  - Tien Le ---------------------------------
+1. Tracking the tag lcation.
+2. Calculating the distance from the tag to the initiator anchor.

 ============================== Status Update 2  ================================